FREQUENTLY ASKED QUESTIONS

 - Adv.F, Adv 1 & Adv 2 – 3 RAD classes + PBT + Open Ballet.
 Students at this level can also enrol into contemporary, jazz, and character classes.

-Does a student have to do contemporary, jazz, PBT and the other dance styles?
+Does a student have to do contemporary, jazz, lyrical and the other dance styles?

-All our students from Grade 3 and above must attend their compulsory syllabus classes and PBT and Open Classes per week.
-Jazz, Contemporary and Character classes are optional however highly recommended for TPA students as they all enhance a ballet student’s technique, versatility, musicality and dynamics.
+All our students from Grade 3 and above must attend their compulsory syllabus classes and Open Classes per week.
+Jazz, Contemporary, Lyrical, Musical Theatre and Character classes are optional however highly recommended for TPA students as they all enhance a ballet student’s technique, versatility, musicality and dynamics.

 Can every student enter Eisteddfods and competitions?